NoraSoft-Package/Monster-Starter--Express-React/README.md

 * routes/api.js file is made to contains all the API routes in your application

-* route/client.js file tells to the server to lets the app run your public folder as a frontend to your application [learn more in production time section](#production-time)
+* route/client.js file tells to the server to lets the app run your public folder as a frontend to your application [learn more](#production-time)

 ## Production Time